Updated January 4, 2023

 Access to Campus

 Police and Safety Services will be resuming enforcement of parking permits on February 13, 2022.
 Digital parking permits will be required for anyone visiting the Colorado campus and CEC/Foothill Campus.
-Permit sales will start on January 31, 2022, through LancerPoint.
+Permit sales can be purchased through LancerPoint.
 Daily permits can be purchased for $2 at the parking permit machines located in each parking lot.

 Learn More About Parking